A Brief Overview of Whiskey

 Bourbon whiskey continued to grow in popularity in the late 1800s and early 1900s.
 The rise of the temperance movement and the passage of Prohibition in 1919 led to a decline in the production and consumption of whiskey.
 During this time, many distilleries were forced to shut down, and whiskey production was limited to medicinal purposes only.

 Despite the challenges posed by Prohibition, bourbon whiskey continued to maintain its popularity.
 It is said that many of the nation’s top politicians and business leaders continued to drink bourbon in secret during this time.
-After Prohibition was repealed in 1933, bourbon whiskey production began to recover, and it has continued to grow in popularity.
+After Prohibition was repealed in 1933, bourbon whiskey production began to recover and has continued to grow in popularity.

 Bourbon whiskey is considered one of the world’s finest and most sought-after spirits.
 It is made from a combination of corn, barley, rye, and other grains and is aged in charred oak barrels for a minimum of two years.
 The aging process gives bourbon its unique flavor, color, and aroma; the longer it is aged, the smoother and more flavorful it becomes.